franktranvantu/css-selectors/README.md

-`:nth-child` is a powerful structural pseudo-class because it targets child elements based on any position inside a parent.
+The `:nth-of-type` pseudo-class targets an element based on its position within a parent, but only if it’s a specific type of element.